wanxinjin/wanxinjin.github.io/_pages/lab.md

 <p style="margin-bottom:0.6cm"> </p>

 The Intelligent Robotics and Interactive Systems (IRIS) lab at Arizona State University (ASU) is seeking **two Ph.D. applicants** in the areas of robot learning and control for human-robot interaction and robot dexterous manipulation.
-The positions will commence as early as Spring 2024 and are fully funded (tuition + monthly salary).

 The IRIS lab focuses on developing interactive intelligence, enabling robots to (1) seamlessly interact with humans by understanding human intent, assisting with human decision-making, improving their intelligence through human intuitive interactions, and (2) skillfully manipulate physical objects by learning and planning with physical representations, touching and affecting objects with maximum dexterity, toward human-level physical intelligence.